stocchi/speedrun-notes/blue/cea/README.md

 <img align="right" src="https://i.imgur.com/9zEXBwi.png">

-After the brock fly, open the item menu, swap jack in slot 6 with Fire Stone x99, then toss 12 from Awakening x182 in map ID.
+After the brock fly, open the item menu,
+- swap jack in slot 6
+- with Fire Stone x99 **2 under Water Stonex5**
+- then toss 12 from Awakening x182 in map ID **2 under TM27**

 You are now on the green tile in the picture, bike to the grass to search for an encounter.

 <ins>Warning:</ins> if you go 1 tile too far left you will be back in Pewter.